google/or-tools/ortools/dotnet/README.md

 ## Build Process
 To Create a native dependent package we will split it in two parts:
-- A bunch of `runtime.{rid}.Google.OrTools.nupkg` packages for each [Runtime Identifier (RId)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) targeted.
+- A bunch of `Google.OrTools.runtime.{rid}.nupkg` packages for each [Runtime Identifier (RId)](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) targeted.
 - A meta-package `Google.OrTools.nupkg` depending on each runtime packages.